Slacquer/api-blox/readme.md

 - I love regions, most devs don't so I have removed them here to keep you happy :)
 - This document and the project(s) are a work in progress, feedback and changes would be appreciated but please be kind.
 - _Also see_ [_Response Object.docx_][3] for in-depth response information.
-- **I know the documentation is lacking, but I will get to at some point**, if you have questions or just need some help, my contact is at the bottom of this docuemnt.
+- **I know the documentation is lacking, but I will get to at some point**, if you have questions or just need some help, my contact is at the bottom of this document.

 <br>